Valueserve.io

 Pain Points

 • Sales teams struggle with creating time-consuming proposals, so they require automation to streamline the process.
 Poor integration with CRM and presentation tools adds friction, making usability challenging.
-The lack of automated ROI calculators and workflow visualizations makes it challenging to demonstrate value effectively.
+The lack of automated ROI calculators and workflow visualizations make it challenging to demonstrate value

 Quantifying proposal impact can be time-consuming, and I wish for tools that simplify this aspect.”

-“I use Excel and PowerPoint to create value proposals, which lack consistency and efficiency.”
+“I use Excel and PowerPoint to create value proposals, but I find that they lack consistency and efficiency.”

 Affinity Mapping